 Understanding School Loans

-- Loans can help your family to pay for college, but you have to be a responsible borrower.
-Before you sign for any loan, make sure you ask questions, find out when your family needs to start paying the money back, how much interest you will have to pay.
+- Be a responsible borrower.
+Before you sign for any loan, make sure you ask questions.
+Find out when you or your family must start paying the money back and how much interest you will have to pay.
 Ask a financial aid officer for help if you do not understand the loan documents.

 - What percentage of your students graduate with a degree?